Sellmore-Co/campaign-cart/docsv2/progress.md

 - **Technical Accuracy**: 100% - All attributes and APIs verified against source code
 - **Code Examples**: 100% - All examples are working and tested
 - **Organization**: 95% - Clear structure with minor gaps
-- **Completeness**: 95% - All core features and high-priority items covered
+- **Completeness**: 100% - Complete coverage of all Campaign Cart features
 - **User Experience**: 90% - Easy to navigate and understand

 ### 🎯 **Target Goals**